Study Abroad Program Overview

 early September to mid-December

 Live in a group residence convenient to the city center and easily accessible via public transportation.
 Accommodations are fully furnished and include kitchen facilities, access to laundry, and internet connection.
 Bedrooms are typically doubles.
-Some meals are provided.
+Breakfast and dinner are provided at the housing location.
 More information on housing

 Cultural activities include site visits or social sector briefings with community leaders from organizations such as Reality Gives, Akanksha, Conservation Action Trust, Project Shakti, EKO, and FINO.